 Join Meghan Stettler, Director at the O.C.
 Tanner Institute, as she discusses what cultural factors contribute to burnout and how leaders can create resiliency in their teams by focusing on wellbeing, meaningful work, and connection.

 Meghan Stettler Director, O.C.
 Tanner Institute

 As a trusted voice for the O.C.
-Tanner Institute, most recently via its groundbreaking COVID-19 weekly webinars, Meghan specialises in knitting together key sentiments and perspectives across the table to identify win-win strategies for workplace culture success.
+Tanner Institute, most recently via its groundbreaking COVID-19 weekly webinars, Meghan specializes in knitting together key sentiments and perspectives across the table to identify win-win strategies for workplace culture success.
 Throughout her career, she has forged diplomatic partnerships with countries and companies in the Middle East, the Americas, Europe, and the Indo-Pacific regions, interfacing with CEOs, energy secretaries, ambassadors, and governors.

-She has also addressed over a million viewers as an award-winning journalist and producer with Al Jazeera, News 12 New York, and Network News Service, a pioneering organisation serving ABC, CBS, and FOX.
+She has also addressed over a million viewers as an award-winning journalist and producer with Al Jazeera, News 12 New York, and Network News Service, a pioneering organization serving ABC, CBS, and FOX.
 Meghan was recently named to the HRD Global 100, a list of the best and brightest industry leaders in HR.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.